 Study on the Efficacy of IFS in Treating PTSD and Opioid Addiction

-A Phase-II randomized control trial with individuals suffering from PTSD will examine IFS-treatment outcomes, plus a feasibility study on IFS as a treatment for opioid addiction.
-The studies are being conducted at Cambridge Health Alliance by a team from the Harvard Medical School.
-This study will not only open doors for further IFS research; just as importantly, it will establish an IFS-treatment approach for community agencies, which support diverse groups commonly underserved by IFS.
+Phase II of the Randomized Control Trial (RCT) with individuals suffering from PTSD (plus a feasibility study on IFS as a treatment for opioid addiction) began in early 2023 at Cambridge Health Alliance.
+The research team from the Harvard Medical School is also examining outcomes from the pilot study that concluded in 2022.
+This RCT will not only open doors for further IFS research; just as importantly, it will establish an IFS-treatment approach for community agencies, which support diverse groups commonly underserved by IFS.

 A recent study by the National Council for Behavioral Health cites “lack of access” as a root cause for the mental health crisis in America.
-We must meet this need by working through alternative settings like schools, veteran centers, communities of color and the workplace.
+We must meet this need by working through alternative settings like schools, veteran centers, under-served communities and the workplace.

 Expansion of IFS-in-Schools Initiative

-IFS Healing Corps – Support for Returning Military Veterans
+IFS Healing Corps – Support for Military Veterans